Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Outdoor games and game exercises for teaching the elements of volleyball in preschool educational institutions

 Dear teachers and leaders physical education!
-I offer you for your work with pupils and their successful mastery of actions with the ball outdoor games and game exercises when teaching children the elements of the sports game of volleyball.
-Play for health!
+For your work with students and their successful mastery of ball handling, I offer you outdoor games and game exercises when teaching children the elements of the sports game volleyball.
+Play for your health!

-Game exercises for teaching the elements of the sports game volleyball
+Game exercises for teaching elements of the sports game volleyball

-To improve the ability to catch the ball thrown by the teacher or friend at different distances.
-To promote the development of the eye, coordination of movements.
+Improve the ability to catch a ball thrown by a teacher or friend at various distances.
+Promote the development of the eye and coordination of movements.

-Create conditions for improving motor skills: throw the ball up and catch it with both hands, without pressing it to the chest.
+Create conditions for improving motor skills: toss the ball up and catch it with both hands, without pressing it to your chest.
 Strengthen your volleyball skills.

 "Throw with one hand, catch with two hands"